 International Human Rights Law / Economic, Social and Cultural Rights / Right to Food / Food Sustainability / Traditional Local Communities / Human Rights and the Environment / Indigenous Peoples’ and Minority Rights

-Adriana Bessa is a Research Fellow at the Geneva Academy.
+Adriana Bessa is a Senior Research Fellow at the Geneva Academy.

 Her research areas include the rights of traditional local communities, the draft declaration on the rights of peasants, and the right to food and sustainability.
 She is a member of the Project on Economic, Social and Cultural Rights, organizer of the training course on Human Rights and the Environment and co-organizer of the on the Rights of Peasants training course.